pyth-network/pyth-gitbook/consumers/best-practices.md

 ---

 This page provides some technical details about Pyth price feeds that are necessary to use them safely and correctly.
+Please read this page before using Pyth price feeds in your application.

 # Price Feed IDs